 speed, we power up the glow plug and turn the propane and/or butane

 valve/s on – time still looks good.
 If this is a kerostart turbine engine; we open the electric fuel valve, power the the fuel pump at a very low delivery rate to provide just enough fuel for the staring sequence, power the fuel vaporizer/heater, and electronic sparker.

-starts increasing, we know the turbine is running under its own power –
+starts increasing, we know combustion is taking place the turbine is starting to run under its own power –

-we turn off the electric starter motor and power to the glow plug or power to the electronic sparker on a kerostart system.
+we turn off the electric starter motor and power to the glow plug.
 Check

 the watch, the time it has taken to get to this point and spool up time